 - Harvard Medical School

 In some patients with an acute coronary syndrome (ACS) (see "Criteria for the diagnosis of acute myocardial infarction", section on 'Acute coronary syndrome'), chronic oral anticoagulation is required to lower the risk of systemic (arterial) thromboembolism, such as those with atrial fibrillation, left ventricular systolic dysfunction or thrombus, or prosthetic heart valves.
-(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Antithrombotic therapy in patients with heart failure" and "Left ventricular thrombus after acute myocardial infarction", section on 'Prevention of formation' and "Antithrombotic therapy for prosthetic heart valves: Indications".)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Antithrombotic therapy in patients with heart failure" and "Antithrombotic therapy for prosthetic heart valves: Indications" and "Left ventricular thrombus after acute myocardial infarction", section on 'Prevention of embolic events'.)

 ACS patients are routinely treated with aspirin and a P2Y12 receptor blocker (eg, clopidogrel, prasugrel, or ticagrelor) to decrease the risk of recurrent events (See "Antiplatelet agents in acute non-ST elevation acute coronary syndromes", section on 'Summary and recommendations' and "Antiplatelet agents in acute ST elevation myocardial infarction", section on 'Summary and recommendations'.)
 Thus, those who also require oral anticoagulation are discharged on triple oral anticoagulant therapy (TOAT).
 (See "Triple antithrombotic therapy in patients with cardiovascular disease".)

 The issue of whether chronic anticoagulant therapy reduces the risk of recurrent cardiovascular events, such as myocardial infarction (MI) or cardiac death, after ACS has been evaluated in clinical trials.
 The rationale for a potential role of chronic anticoagulant therapy in this setting is based on the following two pieces of information: